5 FAVORITE JAPANESE RYOKANS

 BY REBECCA MAZZARO

-Japan is one of my very favorite travel destinations.
+Japan is one of my very favorite Asia travel destinations.
 I love the bustle of Tokyo and the historic charms of Kyoto but it’s the beauty and traditions of the Japanese countryside that keep me coming back.
-Staying in a ryokan (a traditional Japanese inn) is one of the best ways to tap into the country’s unique history and mystical customs and most come with a rustic onsen (hot spring), my favorite way to recover from a full day of touring.
+Staying in a Japanese ryokan (a traditional Japanese inn) is one of the best ways to tap into the country’s unique history and mystical customs and most come with a rustic onsen (hot spring), my favorite way to recover from a full day of touring.

-Tucked away in a lush mountain valley outside Hakone, this contemporary spa resort takes its inspiration from the simplicity and tranquility of traditional ryokan design.
+Tucked away in a lush mountain valley outside Hakone, this contemporary spa resort takes its inspiration from the simplicity and tranquility of traditional Japanese ryokan design.
 Wide doors welcome the outdoors in and stone soaking baths perched over the river invite the ultimate relaxation.

 This simple ryokan provides Japanese and Western style rooms that open onto a picturesque riverside setting.
 The adjacent hot springs baths offer a variety of communal bathing pools, each with views of towering Mt.
 Yusaka.
 In traditional Japanese style, there are separate bathing pools for men and women but a lovely lounge unites the two areas, offering the chance to cool off and reconnect over a cup of local green tea.